 So, what’s going on?

-The gap between belief and behaviour In one part of the survey, a portion of agencies admitted they don’t regularly use data to inform business strategy.
+In one part of the survey, a portion of agencies admitted they don’t regularly use data to inform business strategy.

 Later in the report, those same agencies pointed to a growing need for better insights around performance, profitability and market movement.